 Your child’s class teacher plays an important role in teaching this vital part of the curriculum.
-As a school, we follow the SEAL (Social and emotional aspects of learning) programme.
+As a school, we have set our own curriulum based on guidance from the PSHE Association and the SEAL (Social and emotional aspects of learning) programme.
 There are lessons each week where children discuss PSHEE issues with their teacher and classes hold regular Circle Time sessions and class council sessions.
 We hold a Healthy Mind and Body Week, each year, in the Summer Term when children learn more about citizenship and their role as a member of the community, healthy living, personal safety, families and relationships, drug awareness and the human body.

 Our health education programme also forms an integrated part of the Science and PE Curriculums and PSHEE issues arise naturally in English and RE lessons and permeate the way we learn together.
-Our school is working towards the London Healthy Schools Award which demonstrates our commitment to developing the physical and emotional health and well-being of all of our children.
+Our school currently holds the London Healthy Schools Silver Award which demonstrates our commitment to developing the physical and emotional health and well-being of all of our children.

 In encouraging a healthy lifestyle, we ask all pupils and parents to do their best to walk to school or use sustainable transport.
 We have a large space to store bicycles and scooters and many bus routes serve St. Mary’s.
 Additionally, Clapham Common Tube station is less than 5 minutes walk from the school.

 As well as helping children to learn about being a good citizen and part of a community, our School Council aims to involve every child in school life and helps to get everybody involved in making the school a better place for all.
 The School Council has been instrumental in establishing many new initiatives for all pupils.
 Please see the document below detailing the members of the School Council.